adbose/personal-website/content/home/hello-world.md

 +++
 title = "Hello World"
 date = 2020-03-23T02:39:30+05:30
-draft = true
+draft = false
 tags = ["intro"]
 categories = []
 +++

 Hello, and welcome to my site!
 I am glad that you stopped by.

-This site is a place for me to talk about technology and programming while also trying to document my experiences and lessons working in software development.
+This site is mainly a professional journal where I try to write about technology and programming while also trying to document my experiences and lessons working in software development.

 Feel free to browse around and leave any comments.
-You can find new updates here or on my Twitter.

-You can read more about me here or reach out to me here.
+You can read more about me [here](../../about) or find my latest updates [here](.).

 See you around!